vleni/Pantograph/README.md

 ## Commands

-See `Pantograph/Commands.lean` for a description of the parameters and return values in Json.
+See `Pantograph/Commands.lean` for a description of the parameters and return values in JSON.
 - `reset`: Delete all cached expressions and proof trees
 - `expr.echo {"expr": <expr>}`: Determine the type of an expression and round-trip it
 - `lib.catalog`: Display a list of all safe Lean symbols in the current context